Criminal law: Mala in se v. mala prohibita

 While crimes are typically broken into degrees or classes to punish appropriately, all offenses can be divided into 'mala in se' and 'mala prohibita' laws.
 Both are Latin legal terms, mala in se meaning crimes that are thought to be inherently evil or morally wrong, and thus will be widely regarded as crimes regardless of jurisdiction.
 Mala in se offenses are felonies, property crimes, immoral acts and corrupt acts by public officials.
 Mala prohibita, on the other hand, refers to offenses that do not have wrongfulness associated with them.
 Parking in a restricted area, driving the wrong way down a one-way street, jaywalking or unlicensed fishing are examples of acts that are prohibited by statute, but without which are not considered wrong.
 Mala prohibita statutes are usually imposed strictly, as there does not need to be mens rea component for punishment under those offenses, just the act itself.
 For this reason, it can be argued that offenses that are mala prohibita are not really crimes at all.

 Defenses

 Criminal law jurisdictions

+Jurisdictions in criminal law refers to the legal authority of the court to enforce laws and prosecute.
+It determines where the trial can take place, who can be tried, and for what crimes.

+Criminal Law Jurisdiction involves both national and international sources of law, some types include: